One Book One Beaverton

 - Read the book!
 Read it twice!
 Pass it along to someone else to read!

-- Come to a library book discussion.
+- Attend a virtual library book discussion.

 - Discuss the book with friends, family, and your community at large.

 - Attend the virtual closing keynote event with Bobbin Singh, Executive Director of the Oregon Justice Resource Center on January 30th.